-On the way inside, the landscape starts changing from brown and green to white.
-The drive then switches to an unpaved road towards the dune fields.
-Tiny crystals that have been broken down to sugary white grains by weathering and erosion.
+On the way inside, the landscape changed from brown and green to white.
+The drive then switches to an unpaved road towards the heart of the dune fields.
+A sea of tiny crystals that have been broken down to sugary white grains by weathering and erosion.
 Crystals mostly of Gypsum mineral, used as fertilizer, building materials, plaster etc.

-An ocean of white sand, some 275 sq miles of sand dune waves on the edge of the Chihuahuan desert.
+This ocean of white sand is some 275 sq miles of sand dune waves on the edge of the Chihuahuan desert.

 The atmosphere and landscape have now turned to white with blue ridges to the far ends of the horizon.
 Now everywhere I looked seemed not of this world.

 There are plenty of activity areas along 8-mile Dunes Drive loop.
-There weren’t many visitors at that time and the few were scattered all throughout the loop in designated areas for hiking, sightseeing, camping, sand sledding, picnic etc.
+At that time, there weren’t many visitors and the few were scattered all throughout the loop in designated areas for hiking, sightseeing, camping, sand sledding, picnic etc.

 While preparing my gears at the backcountry parking lot, I met a couple of backpackers who’d camped out the night before.
 One of the hikers told me it could get down below zero during the night when I asked how the weather was.
 I wasn’t sure if he meant Fahrenheit or Celsius but it didn’t matter – I put on 4 layers of clothing and 2 sleeping bags.
 Overkill?
 I’ve learned my lesson.

 Entering the trailhead on the backcountry trail, from afar, were some couples and families with kids hiking, sledding on the dunes.
-Alone on the trail, I could hear their jubilant voices until they start to disappear and all that is left was silence.
+Alone on the trail, the voices start to disappear until all there is left is silence.

-As I got deeper into the heart of the dunes my perspective slowly started to shift.
-A sense of proportion in relation to the world somehow was disoriented.
-That might and majesty only a desert could command, intoxicating at first but not long becomes humbling.
+I could feel my perspective constantly being questioned as I got deeper into the dunes.
+A sense of proportion in relation to the world somehow was disoriented – that might and majesty only a desert could command, intoxicating at first but but leaves you humbled.

 By noon I had been frolicking in the desert for more than an hour, hiking on sand dunes, climbing giant heaps of sugary sand and sliding down the other end.

-I dropped my sunglasses on my way to Bisbee and have not prepared for the intense blinding light of the sun and the reflection from the sand.
-There are a few desert plants but there is no shade in the desert, nowhere to hide from the sun.
-There are trail markers scattered a few dozen yards, reminding you there is no joke around here, it is easy to get lost and without water, it can get ugly.
+I dropped my sunglasses on my way to Bisbee and have not prepared for the intense blinding light of the sun and its reflection from the sand.
+There are a few desert plants but there is no shade, nowhere to hide from the sun.
+There are trail markers scattered a few dozen yards, reminding you of the dangers of the desert, With almost virtually nothing but sand, it is not hard to get lost out here – and without water supply, it can get fatal.

-I walked around wondering what it must have been like when the first atomic bomb was tested just 90 miles away.
+I thought about what it must have been like out here when the first atomic bomb was tested just 90 miles away.
 I thought about the signs posted about potential loose missiles in the area.
 After all, the park is in the middle of missile testing facilities that regularly conducts missile testings.